You’re about to get braces to achieve a perfect smile. But crooked teeth aren’t your only problem. Your smile is also a bit dull.

 Should You Whiten Your Teeth Before Braces?

 There’s no rule saying you can’t whiten your teeth in the weeks and months before getting fitted for braces.
-However, you should always discuss your decision with your orthodontist.
+However, it would be best to discuss your decision with your orthodontist.

 Your orthodontist may raise two issues that are important to think about.
 First, teeth whitening can increase tooth sensitivity.
 You may find that a new whitening treatment makes your teeth more sensitive, even if you’re wearing Invisalign or another removable aligner system.